Code-Institute-Submissions/DogMassagePluto/README.md

 This website starts with the: index.html, followed by the map ‘assets’, with a map of ‘images’ and a map of ‘css’. <br>
 In the ’css’ map you will find the page: style.css.<br>
 A map called 'mockups' with small, medium and large wireframes.<br>
-a map called 'screenshots' with an image of the used colors and a demo.gif.<br>
+A map called 'screenshots' with an image of the used colors and a demo.gif.<br>
 Ending with the README.md.

 # Credits